-I. Following are the items of Not for Profit organisations.
-Classify them into Receipts and Payments.
+- I. Following are the items of Not for Profit organisations.
+Classify them into Receipts and payments.

+- (i) Donations

+- (ii) Charity

+- (iii) Subscription
-(i) Donations (ii) Charity (iii) Subscription (iv) Purchase of Books (v) Legacies (vi) Honorarium

-- II.
-Identify the following statements as characteristics or need of Receipts and Payments account - (i) Closing cash or/and Bank Balance is used to prepare Balance Sheet. - (ii) It is prepared from the items taken from cash book. - (iii) It records cash transactions both of revenue nature and capital nature. - (iv) It is used to prepare financial statements of the Not for Profit organisations.
+- (iv) Purchase of Books - (v) Legacies - (vi) Honorarium - II.
+Identify the following statements as characteristics, need of Receipts and Payments account - (i) Closing cash or/and Bank Balance is used to prepare Balance Sheet. - (ii) It is prepared from the items taken from cash book. - (iii) It records cash transactions both of revenue nature and capital nature. - (iv) It is used to prepare financial statements of the Not for profit organisations.

-19.3 SPECIFIC ITEMS OF RECEIPTS AND PAYMENTS ACCOUNT
+16.3 SPECIFIC ITEMS OF RECEIPTS AND PAYMENTS ACCOUNT

+1. Subscription

-- 1. Subscription : It is a regular payment made by the members to the organisation.
+It is a regular payment made by the members to the organisation.
 It is generally contributed annually.
 It is one of the main sources of income.
-Subscriptions received during the year are shown on the debit side i.e. Receipts side of the Receipts and Payments Account.
-Apart from amount for current year, it may include amount pertaining to previous year or advance payment for next years. - 2.
-Entrance fees or Admission fees : Whenever a person is admitted as a member of the organisation, certain amount is charged from him/her to give him/her admission.
+It appears on the debit side i.e. Receipts side of the Receipts and Payments Account.
+Apart from amount for current year, it may include amount pertaining to previous year or advance payment for next years.

+2. Entrance fees or Admission fees

+Whenever a person is admitted as a member of the organisation certain amount is charged from him/her to give him/her admission.
 This is called entrance fee or admission fee.
-Total amount of enterance fee received during a year is shown on the debit side of the Receipts and Payments Account. - 3.
-Life membership fees : Membership, if granted to a person for the whole life, special fee is charged from him/her, this is called life membership fees.
+It is an item of income and is shown on the debit side of the Receipts and Payments Account.

+3. Life membership fees

+Membership, if granted to a person for the whole life, special fee is charged from him/her, this is called life membership fees.
 It is charged once in the life time of a member.
-It is a capital receipt for the organisation. - 4.
-Endowment fund : It is a fund which provides permanent means of support for the organisation.
-Any contribution towards this fund is an item of capital receipt. - 5.
-Donation : Donation is the amount received from some person, firm, company or any other body by way of gift.
+It is a capital receipt for the organisation.

+4. Endowment fund

+It is a fund which provides permanent means of support for the organisation.
+Any contribution towards this fund is an item of capital receipt.

+5. Donation

+Donation is the amount received from some person, firm, company or any other body by way of gift.
 It is also an important item of receipt.
-It can be of two types : - (a) Specific donation : It is a donation received for a specific purpose.
-Examples of such donations are : donation for library, donation for building, etc. - (b) General donation : It is a donation which is received not for some specific purpose.
-It can be of two types : - (i) General donation of big amount - (ii) General donation of small amount - 6.
-Legacy : It is the amount which is received by organisations as per the will of a deceased person.
-It is treated as a capital receipt. - 7.
-Sale of old newspapers/periodicals and sports material : Old newspapers, used/condemned sports material are sold and may fetch some money.
+It can be of two types:

+- (a) Specific donation: It is a donation received for a specific purpose.
+Examples of such donations are: donation for library, donation for building, etc. - (b) General donation: It is a donation which is received not for some specific purpose.
+It can be of two types: - (i) General donation of big amount - (ii) General donation of small amount

+6. Legacy

+It is the amount which is received by organisations as per the will of a deceased person.
+It is treated as a capital receipt.

+7. Sale of old newspapers/periodicals and sports material

+Old newspapers used/condemned sport material is sold and fetches some money.
 It is a source of revenue.
-Money realised from the sale of such items is shown on the debit (Receipts) side of Receipt and Payment Account.
+It is taken to the debit of Receipts and Payments account.

-MODULE - 3 Financial Statement

-- 8. Purchase of fixed assets : Assets such as building, machinery, furniture, books etc. are purchased for the organisation.
+8. Purchase of fixed assets

+Assets such as building, machinery, furniture, books etc. are purchased for the organisation.
 These are items of capital expenditure.
-Payment made for the purchase of such assets is shown on the credit side i.e. the payment side of Receipts and Payments Account. - 9.
-Payment of honorarium : This is another item of payment.
-This is an amount paid to persons who are not the employees of the organisation but take part in the activities of the organisation.
+These are shown on the credit side i.e. the payment side of Receipts and Payments Account.

+9. Payment of honorarium

+This is another item of payment.
+This is an amount paid to persons who are not the employees of the organisation but take part in the management of the organisation.
 Remuneration paid to them is called honorarium.
 For example, payment made to the secretary of the club as honorarium.
+This is a payment of revenue nature.

+Not for Profit Organisations - An Introduction

-This is a payment of revenue nature. - 10.
-Purchase of consumable items : Items such as stationery, sports material, drugs and medicines etc. are called consumable items.
-Payments are regularly made by Not-for-Profit Organisation (NPO for the use of such items).
-These are shown on the payment side of Receipt & Payment Account.
+10. Purchase of consumable items

+Items such as stationery, sports material, drugs and medicines etc. are called consumable items.
+Payments are regularly made by Not-for-Profit Organisation (NPO).
+These are shown on the payment side.